Xiangyang1984/Gcluster/README.md

 Four input datas are as follows:

 #### * Genbank_file_directory (mandatory option)
 Genbank_file_directory, a directory containing annotated genomes as Genbank format file (e.g. [test_data/gbk](https://github.com/Xiangyang1984/Gcluster/tree/master/test_data/gbk)).
 Download Genbank files and put them into a directory.
-Genbank files can be retrived from NCBI, RAST or other genomic annotation piplines.
+Genbank files can be retrieved from NCBI, RAST or other genomic annotation piplines.
 For a large number of genomes, users are recommended to download from NCBI genome database (https://www.ncbi.nlm.nih.gov/genome/browse/#!/overview/) using [Aspera](https://downloads.asperasoft.com/), a high-speed file transfer tool.

 It should be noted that genomes must be annotated, and special characters and blank are not allowed in file names.